shadow23-cmi/apriori/README.md

 PARAMETERS:

-For fixed minimum support approach,
+For fixed minimum support approach:

     parameters used :
           kos:
               F=0.2,0.25,0.3,0.35,0.4,0.45,0.5,0.6,0.7 and 0.1